 In a 2018 multicenter study including 2,035 individuals, Grinfeld et al. sequenced coding exons from 69 identified myeloid cancer genes in individuals diagnosed with myeloproliferative neoplasms.
-Using this information, a genomic classification was developed to predict outcomes for individuals.
-In all, 33 of the genes had driver mutations in at least 5 individuals, with JAK2, CALR or MPL as the only abnormality in 45% of participants.
+Using this information, a genomic classification was developed to predict outcomes for the individuals.
+In all, 33 genes had driver mutations in at least 5 individuals, with JAK2, CALR, or MPL as the only abnormality detected in 45% of participants.
 Volumes of driver mutations increased in parallel with age and advancement of disease.
-Demographic variables, germline polymorphisms and driver mutations increased in parallel, prognostic models which could generate tailored prediction of clinical outcomes in individuals with chronic-phase myeloproliferative neoplasms and myelofibrosis were created and predicted/observed outcomes correlated in internal cross-validation of a training group and an independent external group.
-The authors concluded that their characterization may enable personalized prediction of outcomes and support individuals diagnosed with myeloproliferative neoplasms.
+Demographic variables, germline polymorphisms and driver mutations independently predicted disease and eight genomic subgroups with distinct clinical phenotypes were defined.
+Ultimately, prognostic models which could generate tailored prediction of clinical outcomes in individuals with chronic-phase myeloproliferative neoplasms and myelofibrosis were created and predicted/observed outcomes correlated in internal cross-validation of a training group and an independent external group.
+The authors concluded that their characterization may enable personalized prediction of outcomes and better support individuals diagnosed with myeloproliferative neoplasms.

 Song et al. (2017) conducted a review of the literature comparing the clinical utility of a variety of genomic profiling techniques in the treatment of myelodysplasias (MDS).
 They noted that the common defects in MDS that should be identified are del5q, trisomy 8, del20q, del7q, monosomy 7 and complex karyotypes.
 Each aberration has different prognostic and management challenges, so accurate identification of genomic abnormalities is important for a clear diagnosis and to optimize treatment strategies.
-The authors compared findings from the literature for routine cytogenetics, FISH, spectral karyotyping (SKY), SNP array, CGH, and SNP+CGH for the ability to detect the common defects in MDS.
+The authors compared findings from the literature for routine cytogenetics, fluorescence in situ hybridization (FISH), spectral karyotyping (SKY), single nucleotide polymorphism (SNP) array, comparative genomic hybridization (CGH), and SNP+CGH for the ability to detect the common defects in MDS.
 The authors concluded that no single technology provides all the information necessary for the clinician to create informed treatment plans, and that a combination of techniques is required.
 The authors favored routine cytogenetics, FISH and SNP+CGH, but noted that additional efforts are needed to standardize testing and bioinformatics, and further technological advances are needed to overcome the limitations of diverse techniques.

-Evans et al. (2016) studied the diagnostic utility of SNP+CGH array to identify unexplained cytopenia in 83 MDS patients and compared results with 18 normal bone marrow controls.
+Evans et al. (2016) studied the diagnostic utility of SNP+CGH array to identify unexplained cytopenia in 83 individuals undergoing evaluation for MDS and compared results with 18 normal bone marrow controls.
 Array analysis was done in parallel with standard cytogenetics, FISH, flow cytometry, and morphology.
-Forty-five percent of patients were diagnosed with MDS, 33% were normal, and 8% had other pathological disorders.
-57% of the MDS patients had normal cytogenetics, but the SNP+CGH array found significant cryptic chromosome aberrations.
-In MDS patients with abnormal cytogenetics, the array essentially matched the chromosome results and did not add any new information.
-Overall, the SNP+CGH array analysis contributed significantly to the diagnostic yield in indeterminate morphology cytopenic patients.
+Forty-five percent of participants were diagnosed with MDS, 33% had normal results, and 8% had other pathological disorders.
+Fifty-seven percent of the participants with MDS had normal cytogenetics, but the SNP+CGH array found significant cryptic chromosome aberrations in 13% of these.
+In participants with abnormal cytogenetics, the array essentially matched the chromosome results and did not add any new information.
+Overall, the SNP+CGH array analysis contributed significantly to the diagnostic yield in individuals with indeterminate morphology cytopenia.